AdobeDocs/real-time-cdp-collaboration.en/help/guide/end-to-end-workflow.md

 ## Advertiser end-to-end workflow {#advertiser}

 As an advertiser, start by [onboarding your company](/help/guide/setup/onboard-organization.md) onto Real-Time CDP Collaboration.
-Use the [setup page](/help/guide/setup/setup-overview.md) to edit your company settings, add your preferred match keys that you will be working with, and decide which data to bring in.
+Use the [setup page](/help/guide/setup/setup-overview.md) to submit and then edit your company settings, add your preferred match keys that you will be working with, and decide which data to bring in.
 In the first release, the product allows you to [import audiences](/help/guide/setup/onboard-audiences.md) from Real-Time CDP only.

 ![Discover, share, measure for advertisers.](/help/assets/end-to-end-workflow/discover-share-measure.png)

 Use the [discover tab to find publishers](/help/guide/connect-publisher-advertiser/discover-publishers.md) that you want to work with for campaigns.
 Contact the publisher and discuss collaboration terms outside of the product.
-Once agreed on a set of terms, you can [send a connection invite](/help/guide/connect-publisher-advertiser/establishing-connections.md) to connect with the publisher.
+Once agreed on a set of terms, you can [send a connection invite](/help/guide/connect-publisher-advertiser/establishing-connections.md) and propose collaboration settings to connect with the publisher.

 After the publisher accepts your connection request, it is time to explore the overlapping audiences between your organization and theirs.
-Set up a project for a campaign and [run extensive overlap reports](/help/guide/collaborate/discover.md) to discover the best audiences for your next advertising campaign, depending on the collaboration use case - targeting, suppression, and others.
+Set up a project for a campaign and [run overlap reports](/help/guide/collaborate/discover.md) to discover the best audiences for your next advertising campaign, depending on the collaboration use case - targeting, suppression, and others.

 Once you discover the ideal audiences, it is time to [share them with the publisher](/help/guide/collaborate/share.md) for them to activate the audiences and thereby kick off the campaign.

 The final step in the collaboration loop is [measurement](/help/guide/collaborate/measure.md).
-To measure or know your business results, upload extensive measurement data like ad logs and then run the reports provided in the program to understand how your audiences performed.
+To measure or know your business results, upload measurement data like ad logs and then run the reports provided in the program to understand how your audiences performed.

 ## Publisher end-to-end workflow {#publisher}